RoanH/ConvexMerger/README.md

 ![merge](https://i.imgur.com/6ofU8Ys.gif)

 ## Playfield Options
-When generation the playfield you can control the object size, density and spacing.
+When generating the playfield you can control the object size, density and spacing.
 The exact function of these parameters is as follows:
 - **Object size**: Controls the size of the playfield objects.
 - **Density**: Controls how much of the playfield is initially covered by objects.
 - **Spacing**: Controls how much space there is between the objects.
-The spacing also affects the object size, with a large spacing resulting in smaller objects.
+The spacing also affects the object size, with a larger spacing resulting in smaller objects.

 ## Downloads
 _Requires Java 8 or higher_